Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-ADO/DevOps-Defender-For-DevOps-ADO.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-ADO/assets/results01.png)

-Notice there are some **Unhealthy** recommendations to resolve detected by MSDO infrastructure as code scanning **(Terrascan)**:

 I hope you have enjoyed this post and have learned something new.
-You can find the code samples used in this blog post on my [GitHub](https://github.com/Pwd9000-ML/MSDO-Lab) page. :heart:
+You can find the code samples used in this blog post on my [GitHub](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022/DevOps-Defender-For-DevOps-ADO/code) page. :heart:

 ### _Author_